psychemedia/island-tales-book-one/03-godshill-stone-lay.md

 > Satan reckoned, if tucked away snug out of sight,
 > 'Twould be more out of mind of the Saints.'
 > Besides, with the muddy and waltorish ways,
-> They would sure be more likely to curse than to praise —
+> They would sure be more likely to curse than to praise,
 > Thus their prayers would get choked with complaints.
 >
 > St. Boniface, passing, soon saw what was on,
 > So put in his vote for the hill.
 > Don't listen to fossils like him —
-> Slaves to orthodox precedent, crotchet and whim —
+> Slaves to orthodox precedent, crotchet and whim,
 > Quoth Satan, 'Tis clear, friends, his knowledge is nil.'
 >
-> So to it they went with a hearty good will.'
+> So to it they went with a hearty good will.
 > Said the Saint, 'It is just as I feared:
 > Though the fools wouldn't listen to what I'd to say,
 > Beelzebub shan't have it all his own way'
 > And he thoughtfully pulled at his beard.

->
+$\pagebreak$

 > So the masons hewed stones and then set them in place,
 > Chipping hard till the daylight had sped.